 There are a few basic elements of a legally enforceable contract.
 For a contract to be valid and enforceable in most jurisdictions, it needs to have, at a minimum:

 As an independent business owner, you want any contract you enter to be favorable to you and your business.
-That’s one reason to have an attorney look over any contract before you sign to ensure you are protected, there are no omissions, and there are no clauses or items unfavorable to your interests.
-It’s also a reason to use legally compliant and customizable contract templates like the contract templates offered by HoneyBook.
+That’s one reason to have an attorney look over any contract before you sign to ensure that you are protected, that there are no omissions, and that there are no clauses or items unfavorable to your interests.
+It’s also a reason to use legally compliant and customizable contracts like the contract templates offered by HoneyBook.

 1. Decide which elements to put in the contract

 Start with basic information.
 Every contract should list the names and contact information of each party.
-Then you can decide which elements you want to include, including the project budget, timeline, and scope, as well as your clauses.
+Then you can decide which elements you want to include, such as the project budget, timeline, and scope, as well as your clauses.
 Consider the following items to ensure you are protected.

 Total price